Divine Command Theory is the view that right and wrong is simply whatever God decides it is. As Socrates asked in the Euthyphro Dilemma:

 So to that extent anything that causes the relevant person/God/group to change their mind is always good in the sense it leads to this vacuous sort of moral progress.
 I hope that seems more distasteful than satisfying.
 Is there any other sense that a subjectivist could have a “good reason” to hold a belief about morality?
 I think the prospects are dim here is why.

 As I explained in an earlier blog there are generally 2 different types of good reasons to believe something– theoretical reasons having to do with evidence – and pragmatic reasons which is more focused on consequences.
 I agree that logic can also properly constrain a subjectivists beliefs – e.g., they should not lead logical contradiction.
 So that might be a third type of good reason.
-(Do these three forms of reasons account for all good reasons for belief?
+A fourth would be if it is self evident.
+(Do these four forms of reasons account for all good reasons for belief?
 Feel free to comment below.)

 But logical contradiction isn’t really going to rule out much in terms of bad reasoning about morality on its own.
 Any detail of difference can be pointed to in order to avoid logical contradictions in moral views.
 That killing did not happen at precisely 10:27 Am Central time at that exact location.
 Therefore my believe that this killing is immoral does not logically contradict my belief this other killing was moral.
 Edit: I address the problem of ad hoc logic being a good reason for subjective beliefs here.